Once you know your baby is ready to try some solid food, the question becomes, what is the best first food? (No, it’s probably not a smash cake.)

 The importance of early and frequent allergen introduction starting at 6 months

 The key to prevention is not only dependent on timing, but also what you’re feeding baby and how often.
 Start with peanut, egg, and dairy foods like cheese or yogurt (don’t give baby cow’s milk to drink until they’re 12 months old), since they represent over 80 percent of the most common childhood food allergies.
 If you’re not sure how to get started, check out companies like Ready, Set, Food that have scientifically proven programs to help parents gently and slowly introduce known allergens.
-This particular company has a 15-day program, in which you add the natural, preservative- and additive-free packets to breastmilk, formula, or food to help baby’s system slowly adjust to milk, nuts, and eggs.
+(Read more about allergen introduction.)

 A Final Word on the Best First Foods for Baby

 Babies thrive by eating solids from both the plant and animal kingdom.
-By nourishing our little ones with nutrient-dense foods, they will have brighter minds and moods, physical strength, healthy immune systems, and protective microbiomes.
+By nourishing your little one with nutrient-dense foods, they will have brighter minds and moods, physical strength, healthy immune systems, and protective microbiomes.
 Getting things off to a great start now, with these best first foods for baby, will help ensure lifelong health.